wp-plugins/admin-commenters-comments-count/readme.txt

 == Changelog ==

+= 1.2 =
+* Add CSS rule to set text color to white to supersede CSS styling done by latest Akismet
+* Default to gray comment bubble
+* Show blue comment bubble for authors with pending comment (consistent with how WP does it for posts)
+* Add 'author-com-pending' class to link when author has pending comments
+* Show orange comment bubble on hover over comment bubble
+* Re-license as GPLv2 or later (from X11)
+* Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* Add banner image for plugin page
+* Remove ending PHP close tag
+* Note compatibility through WP 3.4+

 = 1.1.4 =
 * Bugfix for notices when non-standard comment types are present (by explicitly supporting pingbacks and trackbacks, and ignoring non-standard comment types)
 * CSS tweak to prevent top of comment bubble from being clipped